eduardoamendola/CloudFormation/README.md

 </json>

 * After getting a response, AWS CloudFormation proceeds with the stack operation according to the response.
 Any output data from the custom resource is stored in the pre-signed URL location.
 The template developer can retrieve that data by using the Fn::GetAtt function.

+### Types of Custom Resource

+#### SNS + EC2 instance (aws-cfn-resource-bridge)

+* There's a framework called aws-cfn-resource-bridge (https://github.com/aws/aws-cfn-resource-bridge) that makes things easier.
+* Must make sure the instance that runs aws-cfn-resources-bridge framework has internet access in order to be able to send the signals (cfn-signal) to the WaitConditionHandler, as well as executing the cfn-init to run the config inside the Metadata of the template (AWS::CloudFormation::Init).
+* If the script in the sections of cfn-resource-bridge.conf has any sort of errors, it won't work and won't post the message to the SQS queue, the error is going to be "Failed to create resource.
+Unknown Failure" in the Custom Resource error in the CFN events.

+#### Lambda